 Here are some notifications types you could be sending to them in a sequence:

-- Basic Reminder Notification: Given the number of distractions we have while doing several of our tasks, it may be that the customer was pulled into some other activity while he was in the middle of researching a product to purchase.
+Given the number of distractions we have, while doing several of our tasks, it may be that the customer was pulled into some other activity while he was in the middle of researching a product to purchase.
 Hence, firstly we can try to remind the user that they were browsing this product and they may like to check them out again.
 You can use urgency also to have the users consider purchasing your product.

-- Product Availability or Size of the product – Did the product you offer comes in various Sizes or different variations.
+Did the product you offer come in various sizes or different variations?
 Did the customer happen to browse on a color or a size that was unavailable in your product at that time?
 If we have the customer browsing behavior then you can send out a push notification when the size becomes available.

-- Custom Coupon Code or Offer: You can offer your customer a coupon code or offer as an incentive to complete the purchase.
-But be sure to do it for select customers only.
+You can offer your customer a coupon code or offer as an incentive to complete the purchase.
+But be sure to do it to select customers only.
 If you do to all the customers who abandon they may get too used to seeing the discount and may abandon the browsing of the product to avail the discount.

-- Cross – Sell Notification: Based on what customer browsed you can offer them different product variation or an associated product.
+Based on what customers browsed you can offer them different product variations or an associated product.
 Example: You may want to buy an accessory with the new mobile phone if you just bought it.
-Cross-sell notifications cast a wide net, and even if the customer has already purchased the product elsewhere, can help you increase the conversion rate.
+Cross-sell notifications cast a wide net, and even if the customer has already purchased the product elsewhere, it can help you increase the conversion rate.

 Once you have identified the push notifications you would send out to your customers, then you can look at implementing this in PushEngage.
 Here is a quick summary of how you would implement this in PushEngage.